-For a high-riding SUV, the BMW X5 carries quite a sporty stance, especially when it wears bigger wheels to fill the arches.
-The integrated rear spoiler, BMW-patent kidney grille and air-intake rich front bumper all add to the suggestion that this is no mud-plugging 4x4, but a serious road performer instead.
+For a high-riding SUV, the X5 carries quite a sporty stance, especially when it wears bigger wheels to fill the arches.
+The integrated rear spoiler, BMW-patent kidney grille, and air-intake rich front bumper all add to the suggestion that this is no mud-plugging 4x4, but a serious road-performer instead.

 This is a car that makes a statement.